Introduction to Cowpeas:

 - Cowpea crops are very attractive to pests.
 Pests are major setbacks for Cowpea production.
 At each stage, the attack of pests is very high.

 - Pests can be controlled by one or two applications of insecticide.
-For commercial production this will lead to downgrading of grain.
+For commercial production, this will lead to the downgrading of grain.

 Aphid control tips for Growing Cowpeas:

 - It is not necessary to control aphids, we should take necessary steps in case of large infestations are threatening the crop or when viral infections have been observed.

 - Treatment for aphids is based mainly on visual counts and the stage of crop development.
 Measurable thresholds are not available.
 Several commercial pesticides are available in the market to control aphids.
 Heavy rains can reduce the number of aphids, for example, the black Cowpea aphid, which is exposed on the pods.

 - Frequently, parasites and predators prevent the infestation from becoming established throughout a field.
 Hot temperatures (higher than 30°C) frequently inhibit the build-up of large densities of aphids.

 - Plants that are seriously affected should be pulled up and burnt or fed to livestock.
 Harvested old plants should be removed from the field, as these often host the aphids.

 - It is the oldest and best method to mix the Cowpea grains with ash.
 This method is safe and a cheap and best control method.
 For the best results, mix the grains with at least 5 % of ash.

 - Don’t use chemicals in stored food.
 If chemical control is necessary, take technical assistance is for using them.